aws/copilot-cli/site/content/docs/manifest/backend-service.en.md

 The amount of time to wait for targets to drain connections during deregistration.
 The default is 60s.
 Setting this to a larger value gives targets more time to gracefully drain connections, but increases the time required for new deployments.
 Range 0s-3600s.

 <span class="parent-field">http.</span><a id="http-target-container" href="#http-target-container" class="field">`target_container`</a> <span class="type">String</span>
-A sidecar container that takes the place of a service container.
+A sidecar container that requests are routed to instead of the main service container.
+If the target container's port is set to `443`, then the protocol is set to `HTTPS` so that the load balancer establishes TLS connections with the Fargate tasks using certificates that you install on the target container.

 <span class="parent-field">http.</span><a id="http-stickiness" href="#http-stickiness" class="field">`stickiness`</a> <span class="type">Boolean</span>
 Indicates whether sticky sessions are enabled.